 - Should You Stick to a Single Blogging Niche?

 Besides your posts, your blog can have pages, which don’t show up in the WordPress Reader when you publish them.
 Some bloggers display their blog posts on their home page, while other bloggers (like me) display their posts on a separate blog posts page.
 Some pages you might want to consider including are an “about” page and a “contact” page.
 Using a contact form rather than giving your email address on your contact page can help to cut down on the potential for getting blasted with spam.

 Your About page should be purely for your readers, unlike your blog posts, which are likely written at least part for you.
 For some readers, the About page is the first thing they look at when checking out a new blog, and they’ll decide based on that whether they want to follow your blog, so it’s your chance to make a good first impression.
 You can focus the About page on you, the blog, or a mix of both.
 It’s worth coming back to it every so often to freshen it up and make sure it still applies to you.

 How long should your posts be?
 That depends on a number of things, including your writing style, your readers’ preferences, and what you’re writing about.
 In terms of readability, breaking up longer posts with headings and short paragraphs makes it easier for the reader to follow along.

 For SEO purposes, longer is generally better, but short posts can still do well in search results.
-Search engines try to give searchers the information they’re looking for, which isn’t always in-depth information.
 Writing for your readers will probably serve you better than trying to write for search engines.